Supermagnum/Flashlight/README.md

 Ordinary electric conductive copper paste can perhaps be used on the threads on the part that holds the two PCB's to improve the thermal conductivity.

 It takes two 32600 Batteries, I think that protected ones should fit.
+It can easily be changed to use 32650 batteries if the 32600 batteries is impossible to get,just edit the flashlight-32mm.FCStd file using Freecad.
+You just have to find the pad in the battery holder and add 100mm to it.
+You will need to export the iges files afterwards if that is done.
+The design is,after all open source.

 Note on the LED driver: I dont know if it has any protection agains reverse polarity, but its easy to add that.
 Just use this PCB: